Registration Dossier

 - Details on exposure:

-The oral gavage route of administration was chosen to simulate the conditions of potential
+Rationale for route of administration: The oral (gavage) route of administration was chosen to simulate the conditions of possible human exposure.

 PREPARATION OF DOSING SOLUTIONS:

-Approximately 50% of the final volume of vehicle was added and magnetically stirred until the test material was uniformly mixed.
-The remaining vehicle was added to achieve the required volume and the formulation was mixed using a magnetic stirrer until homogeneous for a minimum of 20 minutes.
-The formulation was transferred to the final containers, via syringe, whilst magnetically
+Method of preparation: Starting with the lowest concentration, approximately 50% of the final volume of vehicle (1% methylcellulose) was added to the test item and magnetically stirred until uniformly mixed.
+The remaining vehicle was added to achieve the required volume and the formulation was transferred into a beaker and mixed using a high shear homogenizer until visibly homogenous.
+The formulation was then returned to the container with a lid and mixed using a magnetic stirrer until homogenous for a minimum of 20 minutes.

 Storage of formulation: Refrigerated (2-8 °C)